Allgemeine Anzeigen GmbH: Interaction with Competitors & Opponents

 In February 1918, Matthias Erzberger took up the issue of monopolization of German advertising businesses in his Reichstag speech.
 He attacked heavy industry, den Alldeutschen Verband (the Pan-German Association) and the Deutsche Vaterlandspartei (German Fatherland Party) for their involvement in the Ala GmbH.
 In response, the management of Ala GmbH authorised and distributed an official statement, entitled Die Ala und ihre Gegner (The Ala and its opponents).
 The statement refuted the notion that it was monopolising the advertising business and instead suggested that this accusation was more appropriately aimed at Mosse's business.
 The public debate around this matter unfolded in the Deutsche Tageszeitung and the Berliner Tageblatt and was even addressed in England, as exemplified in The Times' March 1918 article about the Krupp press.

 In 1922, the Wirtschaftsstelle der Provinzpresse GmbH (Wipro) was established in Berlin to provide services to small newspaper publishers in the midst of high inflation.
 These services included a cost-efficient Maternkorrespondenz (referring to the delivery of news material from big cities to district and local newspapers), which enabled local publishers to obtain material for an entire newspaper, leaving only the design of a local news section.

 The subsidiary company, Ala, acquired advertisement orders from Wipro at prices that were up to 50 percent lower than its competitors; this was widely criticised by the Weltbühne publication "Hugenberg versucht, durch seine Annoncenexpedition Ala-Haasenstein & Vogler-Daube den redaktionellen Teil zu kaufen.“ ("Hugenberg tried to buy the editorial part through his advertising expedition Ala-Haasenstein & Vogler-Daube.") in 1926.
-Arno Meyer's doctoral thesis, accepted by the University of Munich in 1926, addressed the implications of this practice.
+Arno Meyer's doctoral thesis, accepted by LMU Munich in 1926, addressed the implications of this practice.
 He noted that these financial arrangements enabled less efficient newspapers to reduce costs and feature advertising sections that were larger, more varied, and more attractive.
 Nevertheless, Meyer cautioned that media outlets using this association risked becoming increasingly dependent on the relevant business entities.
 Moreover, Emil Dovifat and Otto Groth voiced similar criticism of Hugenberg.